 Also, to keep up the general housework, you may need to create a daily housekeeping schedule that suits your specific needs.
 To do so, I have created a helpful series you can read here.

-Need to Declutter Every room?
-I have declutter checklists for every room and every space in your home to guide you along below.
+Need to Declutter Every room like a professional organizer?
+I have declutter checklists for every room and every space in your home to help you get rid of all the clutter.

 How to Declutter the Guest Room or Your Kid’s Room checklist can be found here.